grantbw4/election-blog/content/post/2024-09-11-week-two-ols/index.md

 # Analysis

-To begin to answer the first question of **whether it is possible to predict election outcomes using *only* the state of the economy** I will merge [Federal Reserve Economic Data](https://fred.stlouisfed.org/) from the St. Louis Fed with other economic data from the [Bureau of Economic Analysis](https://apps.bea.gov/iTable/?reqid=19&step=2&isuri=1&categories=survey#eyJhcHBpZCI6MTksInN0ZXBzIjpbMSwyLDMsM10sImRhdGEiOltbImNhdGVnb3JpZXMiLCJTdXJ2ZXkiXSxbIk5JUEFfVGFibGVfTGlzdCIsIjI2NCJdLFsiRmlyc3RfWWVhciIsIjE5NDciXSxbIkxhc3RfWWVhciIsIjIwMjQiXSxbIlNjYWxlIiwiMCJdLFsiU2VyaWVzIiwiUSJdXX0=).
+To begin to answer the first question of **whether it is possible to predict election outcomes using *only* the state of the economy,** I will merge [Federal Reserve Economic Data](https://fred.stlouisfed.org/) from the St. Louis Fed with other economic data from the [Bureau of Economic Analysis](https://apps.bea.gov/iTable/?reqid=19&step=2&isuri=1&categories=survey#eyJhcHBpZCI6MTksInN0ZXBzIjpbMSwyLDMsM10sImRhdGEiOltbImNhdGVnb3JpZXMiLCJTdXJ2ZXkiXSxbIk5JUEFfVGFibGVfTGlzdCIsIjI2NCJdLFsiRmlyc3RfWWVhciIsIjE5NDciXSxbIkxhc3RfWWVhciIsIjIwMjQiXSxbIlNjYWxlIiwiMCJdLFsiU2VyaWVzIiwiUSJdXX0=).
 I will then perform various tests to explore the relationship between the state of the economy and the national popular vote share between 1948 and 2020.